Auckland mayor Phil Goff announces climate change tax among proposed 5.9 per cent rates increase - NZ Herald

 Goff said he previously signalled 3.5 per cent will maintain the council's current capital investment profile to deliver the critical infrastructure Auckland needs.

-"Tough decisions taken in our Emergency and Recovery budgets, including reducing staff numbers, cutting non-essential spending, and imposing a $90m annual savings target on top of the $120m saved in the Emergency Budget have helped shore up our financial position.
+"Tough decisions taken in our Emergency (2020/21) and Recovery (2021-2031) budgets, including reducing staff numbers, cutting non-essential spending and imposing a $90m annual savings target on top of the $120m saved in the Emergency Budget have helped shore up our financial position.

 "However, the ongoing impact of the pandemic, compounded by rapidly emerging inflation and higher interest rates is putting pressure on our finances.
 We need to continue our drive for efficiencies and reduced spending to ensure ongoing value for money for ratepayers.

-"Cost pressures means that we need to focus in the coming financial year on long-term cost savings to offset cost pressures from inflation and to deal with potential future risks," Goff said.
+"Cost pressures mean we need to focus in the coming financial year on long-term cost savings to offset cost pressures from inflation and to deal with potential future risks," Goff said.

 One of those risks is the $4.4 billion City Rail Link, which project boss Dr Sean Sweeney has warned faces a budget blowout and delays by the "very long shadow Covid-19 continues to cast across our construction sites".